SifatRedwan1/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Sentiment_Analysis of a low-resource language Bangla
-A comparative study of Machine Learning and Neural models for sentiment analysis
+This project focuses on doing sentiment analysis of public comments collected from social media, news articles.